gvwilson/thirdbit/src/fiction/iffy/index.md

 He smiled slightly.
 "She looks like an old lady dressed up for church."

-He turned back toward them and opened his eyes.
+He turned back to them and opened his eyes.
 "I can get all of it,"
 he said in a voice that left no room for doubt or disagreement.
 "Every image, every signal.